| CLAN Research Group | Upcoming Meeting | Past Meetings |

 Pavel Tumarkin, Durham University

-Jon Wilson, University of Central Lancashire (Clan Chief)
+Jon Wilson, University of Lancashire (Clan Chief)

 If you would like to be added to the mailing list, please email the Clan Chief: